Recycling requirements for multifamily buildings

 Multifamily properties with eight units or less can participate in the city’s residential curbside program, including recycling, organics and garbage collection, as long the amount of waste generated can be collected in city-provided carts, not dumpsters.

 Service levels and collection frequencies are available as follows:

 - Garbage (weekly): 30-gallons (one small cart) up to 360-gallons (four large carts)

 - Recycling (every-other-week): 30, 60 or 90-gallon, no limit on number of carts

 Rates charged are the same as those charged for other residential customers.
-Current rates can be seen here.
+View current rates.

-The same rules apply to small multi-family as to single-family residential.
 Carts must be brought to the curb on collection day unless the building opts to pay for walk up service (restrictions may apply).
-Participation in the program by any multi-family residential building can be terminated at any time by the city.
+Participation in the program by any multifamily residential building can be terminated at any time by the city.